cutlasjgh/SwerveDriveZeroTo/README.md

 Note I think they use PWM Analog, and we use SRX encoder so must use DIO port and DutyCycleEncoder class instead of Absolute Analog encoder.

-The orig code here uses CanCoder which is deprecated.
-It should update to CanEncoder I think, or spark max built in encoder. actually from REV : https://docs.revrobotics.com/sparkmax/software-resources/spark-max-api-information
+The orig code here used CanCoder which is deprecated.
+It should update to CanEncoder I think, or spark max RelativeEncoder. actually from REV : https://docs.revrobotics.com/sparkmax/software-resources/spark-max-api-information

 to get the 2021 code to compile in late 2022:
     CANCoder was replaced with RelativeEncoder
-    normalizeWheelSpeeds was replaced with desaturateWheelSpeeds and of course had to add vendor libs for REV, NavX, Phoenix (might not have needed Phoenix?)
+    normalizeWheelSpeeds was replaced with desaturateWheelSpeeds
+    must also replace AnalogInput with DutyCycleEncoder and of course had to add vendor libs for REV, NavX, Phoenix (might not have needed Phoenix?)